 - "Prepared by" statement (Name and Address of the Person preparing the Deed).

-- In accordance with Florida Statue 689.02(2), Parcel ID or folio number of the property being conveyed, in addition to the legal description.
-You can obtain the Parcel ID In accordance with Florida Statue 689.02(2), Parcel ID or folio number of the property being conveyed, in addition to the legal description.
+- In accordance with Florida Statute 689.02(2), Parcel ID or folio number of the property being conveyed, in addition to the legal description.
+You can obtain the Parcel ID In accordance with Florida Statute 689.02(2), Parcel ID or folio number of the property being conveyed, in addition to the legal description.
 You can obtain the Parcel ID or the folio number from the Broward County Property Appraiser’s Office.

 - Documentary or "doc"stamp fees – required at time of recording.
 To indicate the sale/transfer price/consideration or doc stamps paid, you may use a cover letter, your own transmittal or a download a Recording Transmittal Form.